varnish/Varnish-Book/README.rst

 This is the training material Varnish Software uses for professional Varnish training courses.
-It is made available under a Creative Commons CC-BY-NC-SA license (See the LICENSE file for details) as a book.
+It is made available under a Creative Commons CC-BY-NC-SA license (see the LICENSE file for details) as a book.

-The build system produces different sets of PDFs.
-Varnish Software currently offers two different two-day courses: `Varnish System Administration`, which contains all chapters except the `HTTP` chapter and `Content Composition`; and `Varnish for Web Developers` which contains all chapters except `Tuning` and `Saving the Request`.
-The third set of slides, labeled `Book`, contains all chapters.
-All the chapters are written with this structure in mind.
+The build system produces the book in PDF and HTML formats.
+The PDF format includes two editions, one as the book for trainees, and the other as slides for the trainer.

 Index
 -----